datahoundz/Springboard_Data_Science/07_Capstone_Report.md

 Abstract
 --------

 This project will explore the often overlooked issue of firearm suicide in the United States.
 The analysis will include an overall picture of the degree and distribution of firearm suicides and an investigation of the key state-level variables of gun ownership rates and gun control legislation.
 Linear regression models will be developed to test the relationship between ownership levels, gun law categories and state firearm suicide rates.
-Finally, specific classes of gun laws will be evaulated to determine their potential effect in reducing firearm suicide deaths.
+Finally, specific classes of gun laws will be evaluated to determine their potential effect in reducing firearm suicide deaths.

 The Data
 --------